jonathands/vanhack-voucherpool/README.md

 * POST /voucher/use - takes an email and a code , checks if it has a usage date , else it sets the date and return the discount

-SQL dump of the database is under /files/www/vhtest/vhtest-postgre-schema.sql
+POSTGRE SQL dump of the database is under /files/www/vhtest/vhtest-postgre-schema.sql POSTMAN Collection is under  /files/www/vhtest/www/vhtestVoucherPool-Tests.postman_collection.json